Affiliate links on Android Authority may earn us a commission. Learn more.

 What’s the future outlook for Zigbee?

-Through 2023 at least, support should stay relatively static.
-Philips Hue has declared its intention to stick with Zigbee on Hue Smart Hubs, and elsewhere, there hasn’t been an exodus towards alternatives.
+Support should stay relatively static through 2023.
+Philips Hue has declared its intention to stick with Zigbee on Hue Smart Hubs, and elsewhere, there hasn’t been a mass exodus towards alternatives.
 Given that there’s a large existing market for Zigbee accessories, there’s no immediate reason to shut off the pipeline.

 In the long term, Zigbee will almost certainly fade away in favor of Thread.
 The latter is based on Zigbee, but with the core enhancement that many Thread devices can act as their own “border routers,” reducing the need for hubs.
-And while the Thread landscape is currently fractured between platforms like Zigbee, that’s expected to change once the omni-platform Matter protocol becomes commonplace.
-Zigbee isn’t directly supported by Matter, whereas Thread is.
-Amazon, Apple, and Google are already working to upgrade existing smart speakers and displays to support Matter over Thread, and some of the first Matter accessories are on sale.
+And now that the Matter protocol is live, Thread support is no longer split between platforms.

 In the long term, Zigbee will almost certainly fade away in favor of Thread.